 Your heart health numbers let you know if you are at risk of heart disease.
 Your blood pressure, cholesterol, and body mass index (BMI) impact your heart and determine your risk of developing heart disease.
 If you don’t know your numbers, schedule a visit with your doctor for these tests.

-Eating healthy doesn’t require you to start some complicated, rigid diet.
-It’s all about making healthy food choices, daily.
+Eating healthy doesn’t have to mean sticking to a complicated, rigid diet.
+It’s all about making healthy food choices day to day.
 You need more vegetables and whole grains and less processed carbs and sugar.
 Here’s a simple guide to understand the “dos and don’ts” for eating well.

 Move More, Sit Less

 Exercise is one of the most important things you can do for your health.
 American Heart Association recommends at least 2 ½ hrs of weekly activity to keep your heart healthy.